chinchalinchin/static-html-template/README.md

 By default,

+## Documentation

+This app is its own documentation.
+Start it up and visit <i>localhost:8080</i> to give it a whirl.

 # Notes

 1. If you get the following error when startig up the container `$'\r': command not found`, this is due to the line endings in the either the <i>/scripts/bootstrap.sh</i> or <i>/scripts/util/logging.sh</i> shell script.
 Use the <b>unixify</b> function in the <i>/scripts/util/sys-util.sh</i> shell script to traverse the project directory and change all line endings to Unix-style,